 - Mosses and Liverworts

-Having said that – you may have inherited a challenging lawn already and be looking for a solution.
-If there are only a few unwanted plants you can spot treat them with a systemic herbicide.
-You can buy one now in gel form that you just touch onto the weed leaves.
+For targeted weed-killing, you can buy herbicides in a gel form that you simply touch onto the weed leaves.
 It takes about 3 weeks to kill the weed but provided you’ve been careful, it won’t affect the grass.

-If you have weed grasses in your lawn and you hate them, you’ve got a challenge on your hands.
-In a fine lawn, annual meadow grass (the most common weed grass) can look ghastly.
-In a utility lawn it’s less of a problem.
-Simply keep the lawn well fed and you’ll find that the AMG will blend with the other grasses over time.
-AMG doesn’t cope well with stress and if it’s hungry the leaves turn pale.
-That’s when they show up as lighter coloured dots on the lawn.
+To eliminate annual meadow grass, keep the lawn well fed and you’ll find that it will blend with the other grasses over time.
+Annual meadow grass does not cope well with stress and if it’s hungry, the leaves turn pale, which is when they show up as lighter-coloured dots on the lawn.
 Picking off any flowering stalks as soon as you see them and being consistent with your mowing regime will limit the spread.

-They’re generally a symptom of shade, soil compaction, poor drainage or low nutrient levels with shade being the most usual problem.
+Mosses and, less frequently, liverworts are primitive plants that can really change the way a lawn looks, feels and behaves.
+They’re generally a symptom of shade, soil compaction, poor drainage or low nutrient levels, with shade being the most usual problem.